My VC Adventure

 Lately, Taiwan’s got these angel clubs popping up.
 Angel investors pay a fee, join the club, and angel clubs bring in deals.
 But the bond between investors and founders is kind of shallow.
 For me, seed-stage investing is about more than money; it’s about forming real bonds with these founders.
 As an introvert, I feel anxious and drained of energy when participating in the social activities of angel clubs.
 This makes me wonder if there’s a better way for people like me to invest and connect.

-Dreaming up a new way to invest in seed-stage
+A new way to invest in seed-stage

-GPV wasn’t just another business decision.
+GPV (Good People Ventures) wasn’t just another business decision.
 I went from being a VC newbie to becoming a fund manager.
 When I left venture capital in 2019 and started dreaming of raising my own fund, I wanted more than just another VC fund.
 I dreamt of creating a replicable seed-stage investment model that would spread its influence across various industries and corners of the world.

 And just like that, in 2020, GPV was born.